lochotzke/i8kfan/trunk/I8kfanGUI/README.txt

 ===========================================================

 NOTE: This was written and tested on a Dell Inspiron 5100

+NOTE: For Inspiron 5100/1100 and possibly other models that
+      do not support SpeedStep technology, make sure you have AppleIntelCPUPowerManagement.kext loaded.

 1. Open up a Terminal window and try loading I8kfan.kext: